 Guava, a tropical fruit produced in Venezuela, Mexico and Colombia is usually eaten fresh or made into beverages, while its skin and leaf are used as a home remedy during various conditions.
 Most people think that guava is associated with a person getting cold and this may be true.
 Moreover, these fruits also have health benefits.
 Guava is also helpful during dangerous health problems such as high blood pressure, diarrhoea, diabetes, cough and different types of cancer.
 In fact, it is so good for diabetes that it can be included in your Diabetes Diet Plan.

 Well, how does guava do all of this?
 The answer to this question is that guava has a high source of vitamin C and fibres that act as antioxidants.
 These antioxidants have the tendency to reduce or stop harmful effects pertaining to oxidation.

-Common facts about guava:
+Common facts about guava

 Guava is a fruit with medicinal properties and helps in many health problems such as diarrhoea, blood pressure and so on.
-Here some facts about guava that you need to know.
+Here are some facts about guava that you need to know.

 - Guava usually grows to about 20 feet in height.

 - Guava produces white flowers.